Averil Cameron: Career

-Cameron was Vice-Chair and then Chair of the Cathedrals Fabric Commission for England and chaired the Review of the Royal Peculiars (1999, Report published 2001).
+She was Vice-Chair and then Chair of the Cathedrals Fabric Commission for England and chaired the Review of the Royal Peculiars (1999, Report published 2001).

-Cameron has also acted as the President of academic societies including: the Ecclesiastical History Society (2005–2006), the Council for British Research in the Levant, and the International Federation of Associations of Classical Studies (2009–2014).
-In 2018, she became President of the Society for the Promotion of Byzantine Studies (2018–2023).
+Cameron also acted as the President of academic societies including: the Ecclesiastical History Society (2005–2006), the Council for British Research in the Levant, and the International Federation of Associations of Classical Studies (2009–2014).
+In 2018, she became President of the Society for the Promotion of Byzantine Studies (2018–2023), an organisation she founded with Anthony Bryer in 1983.